 - Where and when do you think someone would use this feature?

-- What do you gain from utilising this product?
+- What do you gain from utilizing this product?

-- Why would you not utilise this product?
+- Why would you not utilize this product?

 - Why would you react like that when I revealed the interface to you?

 - How would you perform this task?

 - What do you think would happen when you perform this task?

 - Is there an alternate way to perform this task?

 - What was the most straightforward/most challenging task to achieve?